DVG/linear-mcp-server/README.md

 4. "Give me a summary of recent updates on the issues for mobile app development" → use `search_issues` to identify the relevant issue(s), then `linear-issue:///{issueId}` fetch the issue details and show recent activity and comments

 5. "What's the current workload for the mobile team?" → combine `linear-team:///{teamId}/issues` and `search_issues` to analyze issue distribution and priorities across the mobile team

+6. "Create a new project for our Q3 marketing campaign" → use `linear_create_project` to create a new project with appropriate details and team assignment

+7. "Update the documentation for our API project with the latest authentication flow" → use `linear_set_project_content` to update a project's rich markdown content with detailed documentation

+8. "Show me all active projects for the engineering team" → use `linear_list_projects` to list all projects filtered by team

+9. "Change the icon and color of our onboarding project to make it more visible" → use `linear_update_project` to update a project's visual attributes

 ## Development